Cooking time: 1hr maytake more or less time depending on temperature of your hob)

 - apinch of ground white pepper

-- 0.25tsp of ground cardamom (I couldn’t find any so I ground up the inner seeds of some pods in a pestle and mortar)
+- 0.5tsp of ground cardamom (if you can’t find this, grind up the inner seeds of some pods in a pestle and mortar)

 You will need